chrigu6/gamedesign/README.md

 	- Health

 - Technical stuff
-	- Map players and enemies on to one line in the 2d-Sight
+	- Map players (OK) and enemies on to one line in the 2d-Sight

 - General Gameplay Ideas